minemy76/bookingAirlineTickets/README.md

 It implements a simple data hashing system.

-The project was completed as a final credit for the Beijing Institute of Technology for Computer Science major.
+The project was completed as a final test for the Beijing Institute of Technology for Computer Science major.